Finite field matrix channels for network coding: Matrices over finite fields

 We comment that the function $f_2$ has connections with rank metric codes (see e.g.~\cite{gadouleau2008packing},~\cite{silva2008rank} for example).
 For a fixed matrix $X$ of rank $r_X$, the function $f_2(r_X,r_B,r)$ gives the number of matrices $B$ of rank $r_B$ such that $\rank(X+B)=r$.
 This is equal to the number of matrices $B'$ of rank $r_B$ such that $\rank(X-B')=r$ (setting $B'=-B$).
 The \emph{rank distance} is a metric defined for two matrices $M_1, M_2\in\bF_q^{n\times m}$ to be

 Therefore, the value $f_2(r_X,r_B,r)$ gives the number of matrices of rank $r_B$, that have rank distance $r$ from some fixed matrix of rank $r_X$.
 Or equivalently, considering the space of all $n\times m$ matrices over $\bF_q$, $f_2(r_X,r_B,r)$ is the volume of intersection of two spheres with rank radii $r_X$ and $r_W$ with centres at rank distance $r$.
 The analysis of the volume of intersection of spheres in the rank metric space can lead to the development of covering properties for rank metric codes, as explored by Gadouleau and Yan~\cite{Gadouleau2009}.
 In~\cite[Lemma 1]{Gadouleau2009}, the authors give an expression for the function $f_2$, showing that indeed it is efficiently computable.
-However, the expression given was developed using the theory of association schemes and the formula does not explain what it is counting.
-In Section~\ref{sec:MF_calulate_MFs} we give an expression for $f_2$ that is constructed using counting arguments, thus our new formula and proof give extra insight.
+The expression they give was developed using the theory of association schemes.
+In Section~\ref{sec:matrices_proofs} we give an expression for $f_2$ that avoids this theory, using direct counting arguments.
+Thus our new formula and proof give extra insight.